saffire/language-specification/source/language/operators.rst

 ================

 .. warning::
 	This is currently taken from PHP as an example.
-This is not the final order precedence
+This is not the correct order precedence of Saffire.

 +-----------------+------------------------------------------------------------+----------------------------------+